 Neighborhood Park Development

-This 5.37-acre park will receive improvements including a new lighted pavilion, playground equipment updates, picnic tables, benches, sports court surfacing, volleyball equipment, water stations, and light improvements.
+This 5.37-acre park will receive improvements including a new lighted pavilion, playground equipment updates, picnic tables, benches, sports court surfacing, water stations, and light improvements.
 Improvements are expected to be complete by the end of July, 2018.

 Pearson Acres Master Plan (PDF)